• Skip to primary navigation

 4. Lower the speed of the mixer and if possible change the whisk for the paddle attachment and add the dry ingredients.

-5. Then add the whipped cream and gently fold it in with the paddle attachment or a spatula until you have a well-mixed cake batter.
+5. Then add the whipped cream and gently fold with a spatula until you have a well-mixed cake batter.

 6. Pour the cake batter into 3 cake pans 6 inches / 15 cm in diameter, lined with parchment paper only in the bottom of the pan (if you have only one pan, bake in 3 batches).